insilico-unifei/fibos-py/README.md

 https://git-scm.com/downloads
 ```

-### Virtual environment (venv)
+### Virtual environment (Venv)

-It is highly recommended to work with virtual environments in Python
+It is highly recommended to work with virtual environments (Venv or Conda) in Python.
+We show how create Venv:

 ```
 # From shell terminal, in project directory: